elbazam/multi_object_tracking/README.md

 python createAndTrackSimpleData.py --ball {Number of circles to track}
 ```

 - ball: int.
 Number of balls to track.
-Default value set to 5.
+The default value is set to 5.

 #### Create data